 As I mentioned, this version of Old Maid has a slight twist: there is no loser.
 Everyone ends up being a winner, which is always fun for preschoolers.

 To play the game, deal out all the cards to the players.
 It doesn’t really matter if a preschooler ends up with an extra card.
 And yes, the smaller group you have the more cards each player will have, which is why these card holders come in handy.

 Next, invite your preschoolers to make any matches they see within their hand.
 Lay those matches aside.
 Each player can keep track of their own matches.

 Select a preschooler to go first.
 That player draws a card from the player to his left.

-If the card is a match to one in his hand, he can place the match with the others he is collecting.
-The game continues to the next player, each player drawing from the player to the left, and continues until all the cards have been matched and one player is left with the run-away St. Patrick’s Day card (“old maid”).
+If the card matches one of the cards already in his hand, he can place the match with the others he’s collecting.
+The game continues to the next player, each player drawing from the player to the left, and continues until all the cards have been matched and one player is left with the runaway St. Patrick’s Day card (“old maid”).

 Winning the Game

 Everyone is a winner in this game!